wzieba/AppCenter-Github-Action/README.md

 If set to true, an email notification is sent to the distribution group

+### `debug`

+If set to true, shows useful debug information from the action execution.

 ## Requirements

 This action is Docker-based.
 It means **it can only execute on runners with a Linux operating system**.